DavidBarbera/Few-Shot_Sound_Event_Detection_with_Prototypical_Neural_Networks/README.md

    <b>Note: Works and Tested in my computer.
-However, as I am creating this repo open source there is still some work in progress.
+However, as I am creating this repo open source there is still some work in progress which I will do in the following days.
 Requires:</b>
    1. Finish Readme
    2. Installation instructions
    3. Scripts to Download and preprocess SWC corpora to recreate experiment.

-   4. Reproduces similar Wang et al. 2020 results for Prototypical Neural Networks despite using different split sets.
+   <b> Highlight: Reproduces similar results as Wang et al. 2020 on SWC corpora for Prototypical Neural Networks despite using different split sets. </b>